living-atlases/generator-living-atlas/README.md

 ![](yo-living-atlas.png)

-After runing the inventories following the instructions from the generated README:
+After runing the inventories following the instructions from the generated README over two VMs (like in the Paris 2019 Workshop):

 ![](after-running-inventories.png)